bjfr/cubeledger/README.md

 3. Transaction records are created for all financial operations.
 4. Validation is performed to ensure that accounts have sufficient funds for withdrawals and transfers.

+### Currency Support

+The application is designed to support multiple currencies, but currently only Swedish Krona (SEK) is enabled:

+1. **Currency Enum**: The application includes a `Currency` enum with support for multiple currencies (SEK, USD, EUR, GBP, etc.).
+2. **Current Limitation**: Only SEK is currently accepted for transactions.
+Attempts to use other currencies will result in an `InvalidCurrencyException`.
+3. **Future Expansion**: The codebase is structured to easily enable additional currencies in the future by modifying the `validateCurrency` method in `AccountServiceImpl`.
+4. **Currency Validation**: All financial operations validate the currency to ensure consistency.

 ### Database Migration

 The application uses Flyway for database schema migration and version control: